duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 ~~~
 begin
 # code
-# never rescue from Exception, but use Standard error
+# never rescue from Exception, but use Standard error (this is default, when we
+# rescue e) raise "Oh" is RuntimeError, which is descendant of StandardError
+# if you can, be specific about errors for example Net::HTTPBadResponse
+# for StandardError (like calling a method on nil value) let them to propagate
+# do not: begin nil.asd rescue 1 end
 rescue StandardError => e
   puts e.backtrace.reverse
   puts e.class, e.message